Giro d'Italia: 1997–2016

+Pantani subsequently went on to win the 1998 Tour de France, thus completing the rare feat of winning the Giro d'Italia and the Tour de France in the same calendar year.

+Pantani returned to the Giro in 1999 while in peak physical form.
+Pantani gained the lead after the race's fourteenth stage and as the race hit the high mountains, he extended his lead with three stage wins.
+On the morning of the twentieth stage, Pantani was dismissed from the Giro after having hematocrit levels above 50%.
+1997 victor Ivan Gotti, who was second place at the time, subsequently took the lead and wound up winning the Giro for the second time in his career.

 Gilberto Simoni was the winner in 2001 and 2003, with Paolo Savoldelli victorious in 2002 and 2005.
 Other repeat winners this century have been Ivan Basso (2006 and 2010), Spaniard Alberto Contador in 2008 and 2015 and Vincenzo Nibali in 2013 and 2016.
 Contador also looked to have won the 2011 edition, a race during which Wouter Weylandt suffered a fatal crash on the third stage, but he was later stripped of the title after he was found guilty of doping in the 2010 Tour de France, and runner-up Michele Scarponi was awarded the victory.

-In 2017 Tom Dumoulin became the first Dutch rider to win the Giro.
-In 2018 Simon Yates seemed to be in very good position to become the first British rider to win, but he cracked late in the race which gave Dumoulin an opportunity to repeat as champion, however Chris Froome ended up launching a surprising long range solo attack to steal the victory, which made him the first British rider to ever win the Giro.
-In 2019 Richard Carapaz, from Ecuador, became the first rider from his country to win the race.
+The first South American winner was Nairo Quintana of Colombia in 2014.